All Episodes

 No matter what happened in this election, I'm in it.

-And now I got Colin Powell for Republican Party should fire me when they've never listened to me.
+And now I got Colin Powell if the Republican Party should fire me when they've never listened to me.

 You've got every political establishment inside Washington trying to get rid of me.

-Nobody asked me about Colin Powell last night at the White House.
+No, Nobody asked me at Colin Powell last night at the White House.

 Nobody asked me.

-I ran into Morton Kondraki, who of course is the Fox All-Stars on Britt Hume's show, and he came up before I even said a word to him.
+Mort Kondracki, I ran into Morton Kondracki, who, of course, is one of the Fox All-Stars on Britt Hume's show, and he came up before I even said a word to him.

 He said, I didn't say, I didn't say that the Republican Party should fire you.